 Check out the Google Ads industry benchmarks our clients are seeing, including:

-You’ll find averages across these Ads metrics for twenty industries: Advocacy, Auto, B2B, Consumer Services, Dating & Personals, E-Commerce, Education, Employment Services, Finance & Insurance, Health & Medical, Home Goods, Industrial Services, Legal, Real Estate, Technology, and Travel & Hospitality.
-(Also, don’t hesitate to check out our Google Mobile Benchmarks – by Ad Type!)
+You’ll find averages across these ads metrics for twenty industries: Advocacy, Auto, B2B, Consumer Services, Dating & Personals, E-Commerce, Education, Employment Services, Finance & Insurance, Health & Medical, Home Goods, Industrial Services, Legal, Real Estate, Technology, and Travel & Hospitality.

 Dating and personal services really click with PPC – boasting an average search CTR of 6%!
 No doubt, it’s easy to write powerful emotional ad copy when your prospects are searching for love.
 Other industries with high search CTRs include Advocacy, Autos, and Travel.